 All 30 teams are affected.
 It is harder for everyone.
 Wild cards give lesser teams a chance.
 Over time, teams will be helped and hurt by wild cards.
 Baseball is complicated and no longer called the "national pastime."
 Salaries are out of proportion!
 People are working for minimum wage and struggling to feed their families.
 A game is a game!

 I noticed a change while in Las Vegas in 1993.
 The Yankees were rising from the ashes!
 I watched them on the big screens in the hotels.
 They had Wade Boggs, who would spend 5 years at third base, and someone said they got Jimmy Key.
-Paul O'Neill and Bernie Williams became the backbone of this new dynasty.
+Paul O'Neill became the backbone of the new dynasty.
 O'Neill won the batting title in the strike-shortened season of 1994.
 He loved to win and hated to lose, the kind of guy you want on your team.
 He played with an intensity that bordered on rage.

 Tino Martinez replaced Don Mattingly at first base.
 Ironically, Mattingly never appeared in a World Series, coming in 1982 and leaving after 1995.